marager13/GettingAndCleaningDataProject/CodeBook.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
     - cleaned data has only the columns containing "Mean" or "std" for each activity and subject from the merged data of the training and test sets.

-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
+Replaced the values in the activity_labels column with the corresponding activiy labels.

 4. Appropriately labels the data set with descriptive variable names.
-I used gsub to substitute the abbreviations for the full name:
+Used gsub to substitute the abbreviations for the full name:
   "Acc" to  "Accelerometer"
  "Gyro" to "Gyroscope"
  "Mag" to "Magnitude"